StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/required_permissions.md

 ---
-description: Rancher Observability Self-hosted
+description: SUSE Observability Self-hosted
 ---

 # Required Permissions

 ## Overview

-All of Rancher Observability's own components can run without any extra permissions.
-However, to install Rancher Observability successfully, you need some additional privileges, or ensure that the requirements described in this page are met.
+All of SUSE Observability's own components can run without any extra permissions.
+However, to install SUSE Observability successfully, you need some additional privileges, or ensure that the requirements described in this page are met.

 ## Service-to-service authentication and authorization

-To allow communication between Rancher Observability services Rancher Observability uses Kubernetes service accounts.
+To allow communication between SUSE Observability services SUSE Observability uses Kubernetes service accounts.
 To be able to verify their validity and roles the helm chart creates a `ClusterRole` and a `ClusterRoleBinding` resources.
 Creating these cluster-wide resources is often prohibited for users that aren't a Kubernetes/OpenShift administrator.
 For that case the creation can be disabled and instead the roles and role bindings need to be [created manually](required_permissions.md#manually-create-cluster-wide-resources) by your cluster admin.

 ### Disable automatic creation of cluster-wide resources

-The automatic creation of cluster-wide resources during installation of Rancher Observability can be disabled by adding the following section to the `values.yaml` file used to install Rancher Observability:
+The automatic creation of cluster-wide resources during installation of SUSE Observability can be disabled by adding the following section to the `values.yaml` file used to install SUSE Observability:

 {% tabs %}
 {% tab title="values.yaml" %}